S. Hanumantha Rao

 Saluri Hanumantha Rao (1917–1980) (Telugu: సాలూరు హనుమంతరావు) was a music composer of South Indian films.
-He is son of Saluri Sanyasi Raju who was a mridangam player for the concerts of Dwaram Venkataswami Naidu and also a lyricist.
+He was the son of Saluri Sanyasi Raju who was a mridangam player for the concerts of Dwaram Venkataswami Naidu and also a lyricist.

 Rao was born in 1917 at Sivaramapuram, near Salur (Vijayanagaram district).
 He was the elder brother of S. Rajeswara Rao.
 He started his early life as a student of Dwaram Venkataswami Naidu.
 He was trained in Carnatic and Hindusthani classical music.
-He became the music composer for Golla Baama in 1944.
-He composed music for around 75 movies.
+He became the music composer for Golla Baama in 1944 and composed music for around 75 movies.

 Rao married Raja Mani with whom he had three daughters and one son.
 Rao died on 27 May 1980.